The Chicago School: History

 The school expanded to the West Coast, adding three campuses in Southern California.
 The first out-of-state location was opened in downtown Los Angeles in the summer of 2008.
-The school announced a formal affiliation with the California Graduate Institute and its campuses in Westwood and Irvine in the fall of 2008, although the L.A. location did not receive accreditation until a full decade later in 2018.
-Having developed from the psychoanalytically oriented clinical training at CGI, the Westwood campus maintained the psychoanalytic training model of its predecessor until it closed in the summer of 2014.
-CGI has now formally been incorporated into the Applied Clinical Psychology doctoral (PsyD) program.

 2012 Los Angeles Campus lawsuit, settlement, and accreditation

 In 2012, a group of 40 students who had enrolled in the inaugural 2008 clinical psychology doctoral cohort at the Los Angeles campus sued the school alleging that they were misled and deceived by the school into attending a doctoral program that was not accredited by the American Psychological Association (APA).
-Students stated that they were offered admission to the Los Angeles campus after applying to the APA accredited Chicago campus doctoral program, while the school knowingly "downplayed" the fact that the Los Angeles campus had no clear path towards accreditation at the time that admission was offered.
+Students stated that they were offered admission to the Los Angeles campus after applying to the APA-accredited Chicago campus doctoral program, while the school knowingly "downplayed" the fact that the Los Angeles campus had no clear path towards accreditation at the time that admission was offered.
 A group of 26 students subsequently filed a class-action lawsuit in 2014.
 In September 2016, the court found that students were not properly apprised as to the accreditation differences between the Chicago and the Los Angeles campus programs.
-The Chicago School settled the lawsuit for $11.2 million dollars.
+The Chicago School settled the lawsuit for $11.2 million.
 The Los Angeles campus Clinical Psychology PsyD program obtained APA accreditation in 2018, two years after the fraud payout.

-Academics
+Accreditation

 All branches of the Chicago School are accredited by the WASC Senior College and University Commission (WSCUC).
-The School Psychology doctoral (EdS) program in Chicago, Illinois, is accredited by the Illinois State Board of Education.
+The School Psychology doctoral (Ed.S.) program in Chicago, Illinois, is approved by the Illinois State Board of Education.

-The Clinical Psychology doctoral (PsyD) program in Chicago, Illinois, is accredited by the American Psychological Association until 2023.
-The Clinical Psychology doctoral (PsyD) program in Washington, D.C., is accredited by the American Psychological Association until 2024.
-The Clinical Psychology doctoral (PsyD) program in Los Angeles, California, is accredited by the American Psychological Association until 2028.

-The Chicago School of Professional Psychology at Xavier University of Louisiana has been granted initial Accreditation on Contingency status through 2024 by the American Psychological Association (APA).
+The Clinical Psychology doctoral (Psy.D.) program in Chicago, Illinois, is accredited by the American Psychological Association until 2023.
+The Clinical Psychology doctoral (Psy.D.) program in Washington, D.C., is accredited by the American Psychological Association until 2034.
+The Clinical Psychology doctoral (Psy.D.) program in Los Angeles, California, is accredited by the American Psychological Association until 2028.
+The Clinical Psychology doctoral (Psy.D.) program in Anaheim, California, is accredited by the American Psychological Association until 2031.
+The Clinical Psychology doctoral (Psy.D.) program at The Chicago School at Xavier University of Louisiana is accredited by the American Psychological Association until 2033.
+The Clinical Psychology doctoral (Psy.D.) program in Dallas, TX, is accredited, on contingency, by the American Psychological Association until 2027.
+The School Psychology doctoral (Psy.D.) program in Chicago, Illinois is accredited by the American Psychological Association until 2034.

-The school is also an affiliate of the nonprofit TCS Education System.
+The school is also an affiliate of the nonprofit The Community Solution Education System.